cornae/u6/_includes/menu.md

 - Caprese (tomato, mozzarella and basil) *€ 7*
 - Spicy chicken fried with sambal, sweet&sour cucumber *€ 7,50*
 - Carpaccio with aged cheese, pine nuts, rocket and herb dressing *€ 8,75*
-- Tuna-salad with olives, egg, capers, bell pepper and apple *€ 7*
 - Aged Dutch cheese with tomato, cucumber, boiled egg and truffle mayonnaise *€ 6,50*
 - Pastrami with candied sauerkraut, pickles and mustard sauce.
 Served warm *€ 8,50*
 - Brie with walnuts and honey.
 Warm or cold *€ 7,50*